 The response you’re after could be to get them to download a report on using tooling to reduce step up times or to sign up for a webinar or to sign up for a consultation with you (depends on your sales process and what you’re selling).

 We are closing over 79% of the people who contact us from this type of marketing.
 That means 79 sales out of 100 instead of 4.
-And selling Velocity Scheduling System, Job Shop Pricing, and Mafia Offer Boot Camp is not only a technical sale, it’s a counter intuitive one.
+And selling Velocity Scheduling System, Velocity Pricing System, and Mafia Offer Boot Camp is not only a technical sale, it’s a counter intuitive one.
 So before you go dismissing this technique, convinced it won’t work for you – I suggest you give it a try.

 If YOU generated your marketing materials or wrote your newsletter and articles with the objective of getting prospects to ask for help – would you get a few more quality leads?